- Hardcover

 - Genre: Art/Music/Pop Culture, Nonfiction

-This exclusive preorder package includes a hardcover copy of Almost Grown and Paper Trails, a limited edition full-color paperback book of show fliers—both autographed by Jesse Malin.
+This exclusive package includes a hardcover copy of Almost Grown and Paper Trails, a limited edition full-color paperback book of show fliers—both autographed by Jesse Malin.

-This page is for the exclusive preorder package.
+This page is for the exclusive package.
 To order a regular signed or unsigned copy of the book, follow this link.

 Click [HERE] to purchase a regular signed or unsigned edition of the book.